 Figure 1 – Skier: Federico Wenzel

-Generating those amazing angles while keeping dominant outside ski pressure is a very advanced skill.
-That’s why the River Radamus (a young US Ski Team athlete) #hipdragchallenge he did on Instagram was so successful and a beauty to watch… advanced skiing
+Generating those amazing angles while keeping dominant outside ski pressure is an advanced skill.
+That’s why the River Radamus (a US Ski Team athlete) #hipdragchallenge he did on Instagram was so successful and a beauty to watch…

 10) Gradualness & progressiveness